-Your doctor may order this test if you have diabetes.
+Your provider may order this test if you have diabetes.
 It shows how well you are controlling your diabetes.

 The test may also be used to screen for diabetes.

-If you have diabetes, you and your doctor or nurse will discuss the correct range for you.
-For many people the goal is to keep your level at or below 6.5 - 7%.
+If you have diabetes, you and your provider will discuss the correct range for you.
+For many people, the goal is to keep the level below 7%.

-Note: Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
-The examples above show the common measurements for results for these tests.
-Some laboratories use different measurements or may test different specimens.
+The examples above are common measurements for results of these tests.
+Normal value ranges may vary slightly among different laboratories.
+Talk to your provider about the meaning of your specific test results.

 Obtaining a blood sample from some people may be more difficult than from others.